Jack Riggs: Career

 Riggs worked as a physician in Coeur d'Alene.
 He has owned and operated his own real estate company, JaxGroup & JaxLand Real Estate, since 2007.

 Riggs also worked as CEO of Pita Pit USA, Inc. from 2005, when it acquired the Pita Pit system (franchise) in the U.S., until 2018.

 Idaho Senate

 Riggs was unopposed in the Republican primary.
 Riggs defeated Democratic incumbent Mary Lou Reed and Ust candidate Charles Eberle with 51% of the vote in the general election.
 He was re-elected in 1998 and 2000.

 Lieutenant governor of Idaho

 He was appointed lieutenant governor by Governor Dirk Kempthorne in January 2001 to fill a vacancy left by the resignation of longtime Lieutenant Governor Butch Otter, who won a seat in the United States House of Representatives in the 2000 election.

-Riggs ran for a full term in 2002 but was defeated by State Senator Jim Risch in the Republican primary, ending his tenure as lieutenant governor.
+Riggs ran for a full term in 2002 but was defeated by state senator Jim Risch in the Republican primary, ending his tenure as lieutenant governor.

 Personal life

-His son, Peter Riggs, serves in the Idaho Legislature.
+His son, Peter Riggs, served in the Idaho Legislature.